As a therapist, there are three main mistakes you’re likely to make with social media.

 Is there more you can do?
 Sure — and if you want to build your follower list, there are tons of guides online that will teach you how to grow a following on Twitter.
 But it’s probably not worth your time.

 In other words, here’s the official MarketingForTherapists.org Twitter plan:

 - Stay professional, but let your personality shine through

-- Use Buffer to schedule several weeks (or months) of posts in advance.
+- Use a scheduling tool to schedule several weeks (or months) of posts in advance.
 Once it runs dry, write another batch.

 - Get off Twitter and do something meaningful with your life!

 Ok, what about everything else?
 What about Facebook or Pinterest or whatever newfangled social network is popular today?

 My advice is simple: Ignore them.
 Your biggest ROI for your time is in LinkedIn and Twitter.
 All of the other platforms require you to produce photos or video, making it much harder to keep up with your posting schedule.

 Of course, if there is a good reason for you to ignore this advice, then go ahead!
 If your colleague has had great success with a Facebook page for her clinic, give it a try.
 If you’re a wiz with a camera and you think you could be successful on Instagram, feel free to try it out.

 But treat it as an experiment.
 Keep track the hours you are putting into this new social media platform, and be careful to record everything.
 (Ten minutes here and there adds up over time.)
 After your new platform has been running for a few weeks, look at your results and compare it to the hours you’ve invested.